 Hello everyone!
-Today I’m bringing you another guest post to go along with this week’s series focusing on body confidence and acceptance.
+Today I’m bringing you another guest post to go along with this week’s series focusing on body confidence, acceptance and the scale.
 This post was written by Rebecca from Rebecca Chapman, a blogger who I totally admire and respect.
 I’ve been following her blog for months now, and I just love all of her posts, especially 10 Signs of a Reading Addiction, Total Rebecca Move, Are You Gonna Have Kids?, and so many more!
 You need to check out her blog now if you haven’t before, or even if you have, because her posts are always top-notch and relatable.
 So please read her awesome post below and head on over to her site to learn more about her!

 Most of my life I was thin.
 Overly thin.
 So thin that I never thought about what I ate or if it would make me gain weight.
 Until about a little over the year ago I never cared what the scale said.
 But now that I’m older, I’m not quite as thin.